Skip to content

 Method Returns Description

-is_connected() bool Whether the transport is believed connected.
+is_connected() bool Whether the client owns a nonterminal transport attempt, including connecting.

 is_authenticated() bool Whether the server confirmed authentication.